2021-22 Grants

 The Morris Educational Foundation funds projects in the Morris School District that create new models for learning, enrich the curriculum, promote self-esteem, enhance and expand enrichment opportunities, and help teachers grow professionally.
-Our goal is to ensure the highest level of educational innovation supporting students and staff in a partnership of lifelong learning.
+Our goal is to ensure the highest level of educational innovation supporting students and staff in all 10 schools in a partnership of lifelong learning.

 Initiatives for Students, Teachers & Schools